 For the first time in centuries, Don Isaac Abarbanel's brilliant interpretive commentary on the Passover Haggadah is readily acccessible to the general Jewish public in the form of a modern English translation and concise abridgement of his Zevach Pesach.

-Abridged and translated by Yisrael Isser Avi Herczeg and part of the Artscroll Mesorah Series, the book is available directly from the publisher by calling (718) 921-9000 or writing them at 4401 Second Avenue, Brooklyn, NY 11232 USA.
+Abridged and translated by Yisrael Isser Avi Herczeg and part of the Artscroll Mesorah Series, the book is available directly from the publisher at Artscroll.com or on Amazon.
 The Abarbanel Haggadah is published in both hard and softcover.
-The book can also be purchased over the internet at Judaism.com or from Artscroll.com.

 Don Isaac Abarbanel was a rare human being, indeed.
 To King Ferdinand and Queens Isabella of fifteenth-century Spain, he was the statesman and finance minister who put their empire's treasury in order.
 To his Jewish countrymen, he was the leader who worked mightily to protect Jewish lives and interests in that historically hostile country, and who resigned from his privileged governmental status and led 80,000 fellow Jews out of Spain on Tisha B'Av 1492, in the face of the Inquisition.
 To Jewish history he is one of the premier commentators on the Scriptures and other classic works.
 (See Abarbanel Family Heritage)